Friday, December 31, 2021

 The researchers find that episodes which occur more recently exert a bigger influence.
 This is especially true regarding negative experiences.
 The researchers point out this finding could be due to how a negative interaction during a retail transaction might led to the shopper leaving the store.
 The negative experience becomes the most recent experience.

 This doesn’t mean shoppers’ recollections feel to them like discrete episodes.
 Generally, they remember and talk about the visit as overall impressions.
-Researchers at University of Texas-San Antonio and University of Virginia find that those overall impressions are influenced by whether the shopper is accompanied by others.
+Researchers at University of Texas-San Antonio and University of Virginia find that those recollections are influenced by whether the shopper is accompanied by others.

 Shoppers in a group are greatly influenced by what happens early on.
 First impressions set the scene.
 The initial sights, sounds, and smells play an outsized role in the global opinions about shopping with you.

 Solo shoppers are greatly influenced by what happens to them in the store late in their visits.
-If customers are asked afterwards to recall their experiences, the memories most likely to bubble up are about the interactions when they paid for their purchases, exited the store, or found the car in the parking lot.
+If customers are asked afterwards to recall their experiences, the memories most likely to bubble up are about the interactions when they paid for their purchases, exited the store, or looked for their car in the parking lot.

 Researchers at University of Miami and University of Southern California found that similarity and contiguity matter.
 If your personnel dress in a distinctive outfit, memories of episodes with different employees merge.
 And if two staff members work physically close to each other, the consumer generalizes impressions from one to the other more strongly.